jonasbn/til/rust/learn_rust.md

     └── native
 ```

-This build is not optimized as indicated by the compiler and is aimed at development and denbugging.
+This build is not optimized as indicated by the compiler and is aimed at development and debugging.

-The target can be run as:
+The _target_ can be run as:

 ```bash
 $ ./target/debug/helloworld
 Hello, world!
 ```

-If you want to build for release, you add an additional flag
+If you want to build for release, you add the additional flag: `--release`

 ```bash
 $ cargo build —release